davidgarg20/sdsfdf/readme.md

 Folders:-

-HINDI - The Folder that contains HINDI Language Morphological Analysis files.
+HINDI - The Folder that contains HINDI Language Isolated Word Morphological Generation files.
+GERMAN - The Folder that contains GERMAN Language Isolated Word Morphological Generation files.
+MIDDLE-HIGH-GERMAN - The Folder that contains MIDDLE-HIGH-GERMAN Language Isolated Word Morphological Generation files.
-URDU - The Folder that contains URDU Language Morphological Analysis files.
+BENGALI - The Folder that contains BENGALI Language Isolated Word Morphological Generation files.

 Files:-

-Readme - A Readme File for my AI Lab Task 5
+Readme - A Readme File for my AI Lab Task 6

 ### HINDI Folder:-

 Consists of following things :-

-Graph_Outputs - In this output folder there are graph output files as feature_0(POS_curve), feature_1(gender_curve), feature_2(number_curve), feature_3(person_cuve),feature_4(case_curve), feature_5(tense-aspect-mood (TAM_curve)).
+decoder.dict - This is encoder file for HINDI Isolated Word Morphological Generation

-model_with_phonetic_hindi.hdf5 - This is our model file having the model weights.
+encoder.dict - This is decoder file for HINDI Isolated Word Morphological Generation

-Hindi.iypnb - This is the python notebook containing the step the I performed.
+HINDI.iypnb - This is the python notebook containing the step the I performed.

-### URDU Folder:-
+### GERMAN Folder:-

 Consists of following things :-

-Graph_Outputs - In this output folder there are graph output files as feature_0(POS_curve), feature_1(gender_curve), feature_2(number_curve), feature_3(person_cuve),feature_4(case_curve), feature_5(tense-aspect-mood (TAM_curve)).
+decoder.dict - This is encoder file for GERMAN Isolated Word Morphological Generation

+encoder.dict - This is decoder file for GERMAN Isolated Word Morphological Generation

+GERMAN.iypnb - This is the python notebook containing the step the I performed.

+### MIDDLE-HIGH-GERMAN Folder:-

+Consists of following things :-

+decoder.dict - This is encoder file for MIDDLE-HIGH-GERMAN Isolated Word Morphological Generation

+encoder.dict - This is decoder file for MIDDLE-HIGH-GERMAN Isolated Word Morphological Generation

+MIDDLE-HIGH-GERMAN.iypnb - This is the python notebook containing the step the I performed.

+### BENGALI Folder:-

+Consists of following things :-

+decoder.dict - This is encoder file for BENGALI Isolated Word Morphological Generation

-model_with_phonetic_urdu.hdf5 - This is our model file having the model weights.
+encoder.dict - This is decoder file for BENGALI Isolated Word Morphological Generation

-Urdu.iypnb - This is the python notebook containing the step the I performed.
+BENGALI.iypnb - This is the python notebook containing the step the I performed.

 ## Packages and Dataset :

- Packages that were used are h5py, numpy, Keras, tensorflow, Keras-Applications, Keras-Preprocessing, PyYAML, matplotlib, scikit-learn
+ Packages that were used are - pytorch , pandas , matplotlib ,high resource hindi and german dataset, low resource middle-high-german and bengali dataset , Numpy ,random
- I used the data which can be extracted from: http://ltrc.iiit.ac.in/hutb_release/
+ I used the data which can be extracted from: https://unimorph.github.io/

 ## Procedure:

   1. First step is always dataset step.
-I first downloaded the dataset of Hindi and Urdu Language from the link which was mentioned earlier.
+I first downloaded the all dataset Language from the link which was mentioned earlier.
-  2. After that I trained the model using convolutional neural network and recurrent neural networks model combined together(CNN-RNN model).
+  2. After that I trained the model using ml model using pytorch.
-  3. This generated a model_weights model file which was used in next steps.
+  3. This generated a encoder and decoder file which was used in next steps.
-  4. Then I tested the model on some data which I had already had for testing.
+  4. Then I tested the model on some test data which I had already had for testing.
   5. Then I used the model for prediction by using some model data.
-The model predicted  Lemma, POS category, Gender, Number, Person, Case, and Tense-aspect-mood (TAM).
+The model predicted  the word.
   Note:- I am not mentioning the commands as commands are explained better in python Notebook.

   ## Result